Isospin symmetry breaking of Cooper-Quartets in nuclei: Macroscopic model, mass gained and temperature calculation example

 The derivation shows that this theory is valid at the phase critical temperature( treating $<\phi>\approx0$ so that the derivation makes sense).
-And this is why we can describe the nuclear quartets as bosons.
+And this is why we can describe the nuclear cooper-quartets as bosons.